Why Red Sea Is Red? (Color/Name Explanation)

 By bacteria

-The Red Sea is a tropical sea with coral reefs in a huge amount.
-No rivers connect this sea, a highly salty sea with an average of 40% salinity.
-That means around 40 grams of salt in 1 kg of water.
+The Red Sea is a tropical sea with a huge number of coral reefs.
+No rivers connect this sea, which is highly salty with an average of 40% salinity—that means around 40 grams of salt in 1 kg of water.
 The Red Sea contains cyanobacteria named Trichodesmium erythraeum.
 These bacteria do photosynthesis and turn the Red Sea from bluish to red.
 They are also called “sea sawdust” because they form a reddish color and are abundant in the Red Sea.

 We can see bacterium through the naked eye because they live in colonies or individual filaments where hundreds of cells are bound together.
 What makes these bacteria turn red is unknown and still under research.
 Phycobilin pigments may be phycoerythrin and phycocyanin for red and blue pigments.

 These pigments may be the cause of Trichodesmium erythraeum.
-To sum it up, the Red Sea contains a bacterium named Trichodesmium erythraeum, which gives it a reddish color.
-They are photoautotrophic, which means they depend on photosynthesis to make food.
+To summarize, the Red Sea contains a bacterium named Trichodesmium erythraeum, which gives it a reddish color.
+The bacterium is photoautotrophic, which means it depends on photosynthesis to make food.

-Same way, the black sea has a depth of over 150 meters, and its deepest layers have only sulfur bacteria, which produce hydrogen sulfide gas.
+In the same way, the black sea has a depth of over 150 meters, and its deepest layers have only sulfur bacteria, which produce hydrogen sulfide gas.
 It decomposes the dead organic matter of the sea and gives it a composted blackish color.
 The White Sea is white because it is covered in ice for 6-7 months each year.
-The Yellow Sea is named Yellow because it carries silt from the upper plains, giving it a brownish yellow color.
+The Yellow Sea is named Yellow because it carries silt from the upper plains, giving it a brownish-yellow color.

 By algae

-Algal blooms deplete the water’s oxygen, discolor the waves and release toxins into the water.
+Algal blooms deplete the water’s oxygen, discolor the waves, and release toxins into the water.
 They aren’t plants but a diverse set of organisms that can photosynthesize.
 This means they use sunlight energy to turn carbon dioxide into oxygen and sugar.
 They can be single-celled or multicellular.
-The rapid accumulation of a mass of aquatic Algae made up of mobile single-celled microorganisms known as dinoflagellates.
+There is a rapid accumulation of a mass of aquatic Algae made up of mobile single-celled microorganisms known as dinoflagellates.

-With the more abundant diatom algae, dinoflagellates make up most of the ocean plankton.
-Despite the rather startling appearance of a sea turned red, many algal blooms are entirely harmless.
+Dinoflagellates comprise most of the ocean’s plankton, along with the more abundant diatom algae.
+Although the rather startling appearance of a sea turned red, many algal blooms are entirely harmless.

-However, you shouldn’t consume seafood following a red site a specific fleet of plankton can release harmful substances into the water.
+However, you shouldn’t consume seafood following a red tide.
+A specific fleet of plankton can release harmful substances into the water.
 Some dinoflagellates can produce toxins when eaten by other creatures.
 The harmful substances then concentrate inside the creatures that feed on them.
-The billions of microscopic dinoflagellates create the red tide.
-That can also cause spectacular bioluminescence at night.
+The billions of microscopic dinoflagellates create the red tide, which can also cause spectacular bioluminescence at night.

 One species, the linguLoDinium polyedrum, can create its light.
 A chemical reaction occurs when the organism collides with something in the ocean.
 When an enzyme is called luciferase, the substance is called luciferin.
 Both are contained within the organism combined.
 This catalyst for a chemical reaction releases blue and red light flashes.